 The student may not return to school, a specific class, and/or participate in student activities (sports, clubs, dances, etc.) for a designated period of time.
 A parent conference is required for readmission.
 Suspension will result in a 2-percentage point deduction in the quarter grade per course, per day of suspension up to a maximum of 10 points.
 Any student who has been suspended is automatically placed on Disciplinary Probation for a nine-week period.
 Any action(s) warranting a second suspension may lead to expulsion.
-A student who is suspended from school may not be given exemption from any semester exams at the end of that semester.
+Days of suspension do count as a day of absence toward the two-day limit that qualifies a student for exemption.